Unknown Mortal Orchestra: Multi-Love

 On 5 February 2015, the band announced their third studio album, Multi-Love.
 They released the title track as the first single, which was designated "Best New Track" by Pitchfork.
 Multi-Love was released on 26 May 2015.
 It was well received by critics.
 Rolling Stone commented that "Multi-Love sees Nielson coloring outside the lines for a vibrant vision of connection" and Pitchfork praised Nielson's ear for how something should sound and referred to the album as his "most accomplished."
-Singles "Multi-Love" and "Can't Keep Checking My Phone" were both A-listed at BBC's 6 Music.
+Singles "Multi-Love" and "Can't Keep Checking My Phone" were both A-listed at BBC Radio 6 Music.

 Following the release, UMO embarked on a tour through Europe, the US and Canada, with many sold out dates.
 On 12 August, UMO performed "Multi-Love" on Late Night with Seth Meyers.
 On 25 August they performed "Can't Keep Checking My Phone" on Conan.
 On 16 February 2016 the band performed on Last Call with Carson Daly.
 "Can't Keep Checking My Phone" also appears in the association football video game FIFA 16.

 Sex & Food and IC-01 Hanoi

 The band's fourth studio album, Sex & Food, was released on 6 April 2018, garnering a lot of praise from critics.

 In a review in Reflektor Magazine, the following was said: "The consistent thread through the UMO catalog remains strong; frontman Ruban Nielson spins a soulful vocal over a backdrop of melodically rich music and slick rhythm.
 This album builds on many of the synthesizers and sampled drum textures introduced on the previous breakout LP Multi-Love in 2015, but offers a different ride.
-The entire album was covertly previewed in SB-05, the 2017 installment of a Christmas day instrumental/ambient track released digitally for free.
+The entire album was covertly previewed in SB-05, the 2017 installment of a Christmas Day instrumental/ambient track released digitally for free.
 Upon first listen, Sex & Food reveals each song in its full form, a pleasant surprise."
 In July, the BBC Radio & 6Music named Sex & Food one of the best albums released in 2018.

 Following the release, the band set out on a global tour with stops in North America, Europe, UK, Asia, New Zealand and Australia, with many sold out dates.
 In September 2018, they announced the release of an instrumental album that originated from the sessions for Sex & Food, titled IC-01 Hanoi.
 It was released on 26 October 2018.